 The one-year Master's programme Television and Cross-Media Culture provides you with the skills, knowledge and tools to understand and evaluate the ongoing transformation of media culture.

-If you are interested in studying contemporary media culture from a critical perspective, then the Master's programme Television and Cross-Media Culture is what you’re looking for.
-The programme offers the tools to understand and to evaluate the ongoing transformation of media culture and its impact on culture, politics and everyday life.
-It also takes television as a starting point to map the conceptual, social and cultural challenges that come with digital, mobile and social media.
+The Master's in Television and Cross-Media Culture explores contemporary media culture from a critical perspective.
+The programme offers you the tools to understand and evaluate the ongoing transformation of media culture and its impact on culture, politics and everyday life.
+Taking television as a starting point, it maps out the conceptual, social and cultural challenges that come with digital, mobile and social media.

 The Television and Cross-Media Culture specialisation within the Media Studies Research Master's Programme focuses on the on-going transformation of media culture, and its impact on culture, politics and everyday life.
 This intensive and selective two-year programme has been developed for students with proven ability in, and passion for, research.

 Television and Cross-Media culture is an accredited degree programme of Media Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Media Studies and the title Master of Arts (MA).

 Reread all of the information at your own convenience in our factsheet.